 And don’t forget your single customers!
 Run a promotion that shows them you care, and that they deserve to treat themselves.
 Or, suggest to your female customers that they celebrate Galentine’s Day by buying gifts for their female friends.

 Even if your customers aren’t buying from you for the holiday, do something nice for them!
 Maybe offer a small discount, extra loyalty points, or free samples with their next order.
 Make sure to tell them you love them!

-2.)
-Leverage that gesture to solicit content for your visual commerce and ratings platforms.
 Luckily, many of the traditional Valentine’s Day gifts like chocolate, jewelry, or lingerie are photo-friendly.
 Ask your customers to take and share a photo of their beloved enjoying their new gift.

 If you run a promotion like free shipping, ask customers to contribute content in return for the favor.
 Send post-purchase emails soliciting reviews and visual content as a thank you.
 Even better, run a contest for video submissions of significant others opening their gifts!
 This also works if you’re in the restaurant, travel, or any other experiential industries.
 If you sell beauty products or clothing, ask customers to record themselves getting ready for their hot dates.